...Highlights: whale sharks, whales, turtles, schooling fish & big pelagics, great macro life/ marine diversity...

 Closer to the reef will lurk large numbers of grunts, sweetlips and red snapper sheltering from the current.
 If you need a breather then it is always wise to drop in on the leeside of some pinnacle or jutting part of the wall to relax for a while.
 In the absence of the current there may not be such heart-stopping action, but it is worth investigating the reef for some of the smaller creatures such as scorpionfish, hawkfish and pygmy seahorses.
 Also keep an eye on the sandy bed for wobbegongs and rays.

 At the time of writing, liveaboard safaris are the only viable option we recommend to visit Triton Bay.
 Diving tours with Triton Bay often also include Raja Ampat and/or the Banda Sea.

 Those liveaboards that visit Triton Bay schedule their diving trips during the main Raja Ampat season, i.e. from October to April.
-Outside of that time the winds and rain can cause unpleasant conditions.
-At this time some liveaboards choose to visit more sheltered spots in the area such as Cenderawasih Bay.
+Outside of that time the winds and rain can cause unpleasant conditions so some liveaboards choose to visit more sheltered spots in the area such as Cenderawasih Bay.

 West Papua experiences 2 wet seasons, namely November/December and July/August.
 Rain is a possibility in West Papua not only in rainy season.
 Water temperatures tend to remain reasonably constant: from 27°C (May to October) to 30°C (November to April).
 For more information on the climate and water temperature at Kaimana, visit thewebsite.